richardeakin/Cinder-Dart/README.md

 ## Cinder-Dart

-This is an experimental cinderblock that embeds the [Dart](http://www.dartlang.org/) virtual machine in a cinder app, allowing one scripting functionality in a modern web language.
-Be aware, however, that the language spec isn't even at 1.0 yet, so it is bound to change.
-As such, and as the embedder's API changes, everything within this block is bound to change as well.
+This is an experimental cinderblock that embeds the [Dart](http://www.dartlang.org/) virtual machine in a cinder (C++) app, providing scripting functionality in a modern web language.

 #### Installation instructions